 Dr. Russell Haight is an Assistant Professor of Saxophone and Improvisation at Texas State University.
 He maintains a busy performance schedule in Texas, and has played throughout the U.S., Canada, South America, and China.

 In 2017, Haight released Destination, his first album as a leader featuring eight original compositions and two arrangements; the album won a Silver Medal in the Global Music Awards.
 In 2019, he released his book, “Odd-Meter Etudes for Saxophone” with Mel Bay Publishers.
-As a researcher and educator, he has presented at the International Saxophone Symposium, the North American Saxophone Alliance Conference, the Jazz Education Network conference, Texas Music Educators’ Association conference, and the ProJazz Institute in Chile, and at universities throughout the southwestern region.
+As a researcher and educator, he has presented or performed at the International Saxophone Symposium, the North American Saxophone Alliance Conference, the Jazz Education Network conference, Texas Music Educators Association conference, the ProJazz Institute in Chile, and at universities throughout the southwestern region.
 As a jazz artist, he has performed with luminaries such as Bobby Shew, Vincent Herring, Ralph Bowen, Kirk Covington, Joel Frahm, Andre Hayward, Rufus Reid, Bill Watrous, and the late George Duke.

 Haight earned his Doctorate degree in Jazz Performance from The University of Texas.
 Skilled at both performance and research, he earned the Eleanor Stribling Award for Excellence in Jazz Performance and the prestigious Butler School of Music Outstanding Dissertation award while at UT.